BladeRunnerJS/brjs-appcache/README.md

     - `version` a specific version to use for the appcache manifest in dev or prod.

 > The config file must either have a valid property name in it or be removed.
 Invalid property names or empty config files will produce errors in BRJS.
 The property value however can is permitted to be blank.

+### Issues
+- The plugin currently only fully supports EN (English) browsers; this is due to a limitation in the way BRJS handles internationalisation.
+Non EN browsers will only be partially stored in the appcache; some files will still be retrieved from the network.
+This will be fixed in the future when BRJS adds flat file export.